 SECTION 1.
 Chapter 112 of the General Laws is hereby amended by inserting after section 1B the following sections:-

 Section 1C.
-As used in sections 1C to 1K, inclusive, the following terms shall, unless the context clearly requires otherwise, have the following meanings:
+As used in sections 1C to 1K, inclusive, the following terms shall, unless the context clearly requires otherwise, have the following meanings:-

-Adversely affecting a person's physical or mental health or condition does not include causing adverse effects that may arise from treatment or care when that treatment or care is performed in accordance with generally applicable legal, health and professional standards and for the purposes of evaluating, treating, protecting or improving the person's health.
+To "adversely affect" a person's physical or mental health or condition does not include causing adverse effects that may arise from treatment or care when that treatment or care is performed in accordance with generally applicable legal, health and professional standards and for the purposes of evaluating, treating, protecting or improving the person's health.

 The terms "torture" and "abusive treatment" shall be interpreted in accordance with applicable international treaties, principles and standards, as well as the decisions, observations and recommendations of the corresponding interpreting bodies.